-Any regular or associate member who violates the Society's Standard of Conduct shall be subject to expulsion from the Society.
-Accused members shall be deemed expelled, at the conclusion of a hearing, upon a vote of four-fifths of the regular membership of the Society, in good standing, present and voting; provided that in every case, four-fifths of the votes cast shall constitute at least sixty percent of the regular membership in good standing at the time.
+Any Regular or Associate Member who violates the Society's Standard of Conduct shall be subject to expulsion from the Society.
+Accused members shall be deemed expelled, at the conclusion of a hearing, upon a vote of four-fifths of the Regular Membership of the Society, in good standing, present and voting; provided that in every case, the number of Regular Members voting on the expulsion constitutes at least three-fourths of the Regular Membership in good standing at the time.
 Accused members shall be entitled to reasonable notice of proceedings, a speedy disposition of the same, and the opportunity to defend themselves at a live hearing conducted in closed session.
 No trial may be held prior to the conclusion of the third regular meeting of any given semester.